disclose-framework/disclose-mcp-server/README.md

 1. `/disclose.json` — fallback for hosted platforms like Shopify that do not support the `/.well-known/` directory
 1. JSON-LD block in page `<head>` — for merchants using script-tag injection

-Signals sourced from the Shopify API and computed by Sure Signal are returned with full provenance metadata: `source`, `reported_by`, `computed_by`, and `attestation`.
-Attestation is `null` until a third-party verifier (such as Loop Returns) cryptographically signs the signal.
+Signals sourced from the Shopify API and computed by Sure Signal are returned with full provenance metadata: `source`, `reported_by`, `computed_by`, `attestation_level`, and `attestation`.
+Attestation is `null` until a third-party Signatory (such as Loop Returns) cryptographically signs the signal.

 ## Available Tools

 **`get_merchant_disclosure(domain)`**
-Fetches a merchant’s published disclosure signals from their domain.
+Fetches a merchant's published disclosure signals from their domain.
 Returns all signals the merchant has chosen to publish, with provenance metadata, or an error if no disclosure is found.

 Example: `get_merchant_disclosure("example.com")`